2020–21 SMU Mustangs men's basketball team

 The 2020–21 SMU Mustangs men's basketball team represented Southern Methodist University during the 2020–21 NCAA Division I men's basketball season.
-The Mustangs are led by fifth-year head coach Tim Jankovich and play their home games at Moody Coliseum on their campus in University Park, Texas as members of the American Athletic Conference.
-They finished the season 11-6, 7-4 to finish in 4th place.
-They lost in the quarterfinals of the AAC Tournament to Cincinnati.
+The Mustangs, led by fifth-year head coach Tim Jankovich, played their home games at Moody Coliseum on their campus in University Park, Texas as members of the American Athletic Conference (AAC).
+They finished the season 11–6, 7–4 in AAC play, to finish in fourth place.
+They lost in the quarterfinals of the AAC tournament to Cincinnati.
 They received an invitation to the NIT where they lost in the first round to Boise State.

 Previous season

-The Mustangs finished the 2019–20 season 19–11, 9–9 in AAC play to finish in seventh place.
+The Mustangs finished the 2019–20 season 19–11, 9–9 in AAC play, to finish in seventh place.
 They entered as the No. 7 seed in the AAC tournament, which was ultimately cancelled due to the COVID-19 pandemic.